MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 Microsoft Power Virtual Agents allows organizations to automate routine conversations, letting agents focus on high-value interactions.
 When a conversation is escalated from a bot to a human agent, agents can see the full transcript of bot conversations and have complete context while engaging with customers.

-After you have created your bot and connected it to an Omnichannel for Customer Service environment, you can go to the Omnichannel admin center or Omnichannel Administration app in order to add your bot to queues and configure context variables to route chat sessions to queues.
+After you've created your bot and connected it to an Omnichannel for Customer Service environment, you can go to the Omnichannel admin center or Omnichannel Administration app to add your bot to queues and configure context variables to route chat sessions to queues.

 When you integrate a Power Virtual Agents bot with Omnichannel for Customer Service, you get the following capabilities for bot conversations: